ivsitum/worker/README.md

 Worker is the component of Travis CI that will run a CI job on some form of compute instance.

-It's responsible for getting the bash script from [travis-build](https://github.com/travis-ci/travis-build), spinning up the compute instance (VM, Docker container, LXD container, or maybe something different), uploading the bash script, running it, and streaming the logs back to
+It's responsible for getting the bash script fromd [travis-build](https://github.com/travis-ci/travis-build), spinning up the compute instance (VM, Docker container, LXD container, or maybe something different), uploading the bash script, running it, and streaming the logs back to